2019 CKA-KALCA Public Service Interns

 Kireem hopes to attend medical school and pursue a career that addresses public health policy and health inequalities.

-Jamie Noh is currently a sophomore at Brandeis University, double majoring in East Asian Studies and Political Science.
+Jamie Noh is a student (Class of 2021) at Brandeis University, double majoring in East Asian Studies and Political Science.
 She is the digital media and events coordinator for the Brandeis Asian American Students Association, pushing for diverse and politically engaging events for the Brandeis Asian American student body.
 She is also a member of the Brandeis Asian American Task Force, a grassroots student group that has successfully advocated and created the forthcoming Brandeis University Asian American Pacific Islander Studies department.
 Jamie has previously worked in the office of Massachusetts State Representative Tackey Chan under the Asian American Women’s Political Initiative Fellowship as well as interning at the W.O.W Project, an arts-activism organization in Chinatown and the Go Project, a NYC-based school sponsorship program that supports under-resourced families and children.

 Jamie hopes to continue her passion for AAPI civic engagement and visibility after college and is interested in a career in public service and international relations.

-Jason Suh is currently a sophomore at Georgetown University, majoring in Health Care Management and Policy with interests in data science, education policy, and human rights.
+Jason Suh is a student (Class of 2021) at Georgetown University, majoring in Health Care Management and Policy with interests in data science, education policy, and human rights.
 He most recently served as a youth organizing fellow at a Chicago-based organization that fights for racial and economic justice within Korean and other immigrant communities, and he strongly believes in interracial coalition-building.
 A prior role with the Beeck Center for Social Impact + Innovation has pushed him to think more broadly about data’s role in policy innovation and its potential to be an advocacy tool in addressing disparities across the health and education sectors.
 Since high school, Jason has been involved in North Korean human rights advocacy work and has been active in the education space, where he seeks to advocate on behalf of immigrant, low-income communities of color.

 Jason hopes to practice medicine with a particular focus on social determinants of health and with the desire to make healthcare more accessible for marginalized communities.